-News IQ (formally known as News Corp Connect), an offering of NC Audience Exchange (NCAE, or “Company”, “we” or “us”), leverages the power and knowledge of the users of the News Corporation family of brands and properties and those of its third party business partners, together with compelling market research and data science, to bring the most relevant content and advertising to users.
+News IQ, an offering of NC Audience Exchange (NCAE, or “Company”, “we” or “us”), leverages the power and knowledge of the users of the News Corporation family of brands and properties, together with compelling market research and data science, to bring the most relevant content and advertising to users.
 News IQ serves as an advertising exchange to help our advertisers target their messaging to our users through interest-based and contextual means.
-This Privacy Notice (“Notice”) applies to Personal Data obtained by NCAE about you as a user of our Company affiliates’ and our third party business partners’ websites and mobile applications, and from other sources as described below.
+This Privacy Notice (“Notice”) applies to Personal Data obtained by NCAE about you as a user of our Company affiliates’ websites and mobile applications, and from other sources as described below.
 This Privacy Notice also applies to Personal Data obtained by NCAE from potential advertisers, partners and other users who visit our sales/promotional site to learn more about our offerings.
 “Personal Data” means any information relating to you in identified or identifiable form.

 We do not target children, and we do not knowingly collect Personal Data from children under 18 years of age.

 Click on one of the links below to jump to the listed section:

 We receive Personal Data about:

 A current list of our participating affiliated companies is available here.

 As further discussed below, we collect Personal Data to offer advertising services that we have a legitimate interest to believe are of interest to our customers and/or that you have requested, to manage the relationship we have with our customers, and to perform other activities based on your consent where required by law.

 The types of Personal Data the Company may obtain from Company affiliates, surveys, and publicly and commercially available sources include: